 What is a Futures Market?

 A Futures Market is a market in which participants buy and sell futures contracts for various commodities.
-Futures contracts are agreements to buy or sell a commodity at a set price on a future date.
-Futures markets are used to speculate on the future price of commodities, or to hedge against price movements in the underlying spot market.
+Futures contracts are agreements to buy or sell an item at a set price on a future date.
+This speculates on commodities’ future prices or hedges against price movements in the underlying spot market.